-A comparison of

-current aerial photographs and the Sydney Water Commission's 1869 topographic plan of the Lachlan Swamp from No 6 Dam to Botany Bay shows that there is a substantial degree of correlation between the layouts of many of the dams.
-Despite the bisection of the Engine Pond by Southern Cross Drive, it is still possible to appreciate the basic outline of the earlier pond.
-A similar observation holds for the former Bridge Pond as the present Mill Pond and the western half of the 'New Pond' retain the earlier basic form.
-The embankment separating the Mill and New Ponds preserves part of the alignment of the old Sydney-Botany road (shown on the 1869 SWC plan) with its tollhouse site just south of the embankment.
+A comparison of current aerial photographs and the Sydney Water Commission's 1869 topographic plan of the Lachlan Swamp from No 6 Dam to Botany Bay shows that there is a substantial degree of correlation between the layouts of many of the dams.
+Despite the bisection of the Engine Pond by Southeron Cross Drive, it is still possible to appreciate the basic outline of the earlier pond.
+A similar observation holds for the former Bridge Pond as the present Mill Pond and the western half of the "New Pond" retain the earlier basic form.
+The embankment separating the Mill and New Ponds preserves part of the alignment of the old Sydney-Botany road (shown on her 1869 SWC plan) with its tollhouse site just south of the embankment.
 (Archaeological evidence of the former tollhouse may still exist.)
-The present Nos 1 and 2 Ponds closely reflect the earlier form of the 1869 No 1 Pond while most of the present Nos 3a, 3 and 4/5 Ponds almost exactly retain the earlier form of the 1869 Nos 2, 3, 4 and 5 Ponds respectively.
+The present Nos 1 and 2 Ponds Gosley reflect the earlier form of the 1869 No 1 Pond while most of the present Nos 3 a, 3 and 4/5 Ponds sepactively.
 The northern part of the old No 6 Pond has been filled.
-Generally, the present wetland layout retains a close indication of the original 1860s dam forms.
-Earlier pond formations existed some decades before, and were absorbed into, this system however surviving evidence is difficult to discern from both (non-intrusive) site inspections and an analysis of aerial photography.
-Archaeological investigations - if ever required - may reveal evidence of these early 19th century structures.
+Generally, the present West and spour testins a close indication of the original 1860s dam forms.
+Earlier pond formations existed some decades before, and were absorbed into, his system however surviving evidence is difficult to discern from both (non-intrusive) site inspections and an analysis of aerial photography.
+Archaeological investigations - If ever required - may reveal evidence of these early 19th century structures.